yfdyh000/SimpleProxy/README.md

   - 5.2) firefox stands for Mozilla Firefox\browser\SimpleProxy\
   - 5.3) winuser stands for %UserProfile%\SimpleProxy\
 - 6) You can modify your rules by click "Edit Rulelist **"
-  - 6.1) Rulelist will auto-reload when close button of "editor" is clicked
-    - 6.1.1) You need to click "save" before you close the "editor" if any modification has been done
+  - 6.1) You need to click "save" before you close the "editor" if any modification has been done
   - 6.2) Subscriptions can not be modified
 - 7) You can clear the profile which is no longer in use by press "Clear Profile **"